hlin8/MazeProblem/README.md

 and ending at the treasure"

 ### Recursive Abstraction:
-When I am asked to find a legal path through a maze in which n tiles have been visited, the recursive abstraction can find a legal path through a maze in which n + 1 tiles have been visited.
+When I am asked to find a legal path through a maze of an arbitrary length, a length of n,
+, the recursive abstraction can find a legal path through a maze of n + 1 tiles.

 Definition of Legal:
 - Each "tile" or position is crossed only once by the "explorer".